The Verb Structure Circle: An Alternative Approach to Teaching the English Verb System

 Especially in a German context there seems to be a certain obsession with ‘tenses.’
 Many learners of English worry about getting the ‘tenses’ right, even students I consider quite advanced.
 Although most agree that vocabulary is more important for communication than correct ‘grammar’, there seems to be a certain unease or insecurity in respect of verb grammar when communicating freely: a certain discomfort or even fear of making mistakes and feeling unsure about how to apply ‘the tenses’ correctly.

 What is ‘tense’?
-In linguistics, the academic study of language, the term is defined differently from how it is used more generally in language teaching and in course books of English.
+In linguistics, the academic study of language, the definition of tense does not correspond to its general use in language teaching and in course books of English.

-In linguistics, ‘tense’ refers to the morphological change of a verb in respect to time (emphasis mine, and I know it sounds rather technical).
+In its strict definition (not shared by all linguistics – for a more detailed discussion see Tenses of English – Glottopedia) , ‘tense’ refers to the morphological change of a verb in respect to time (emphasis mine, and I know it sounds rather technical).
 Thus, in English tense would be marked by the –ed ending that transforms a verb’s meaning into (mostly) past time.

 The linguistic definition of tense might seem to be a mere technicality and I don’t insist on its use.
 Most people, when asked what ‘tenses’ are, use the term to refer to all possible verb structures of English, and most course books use it in this sense too.
 I do see some problems in this practice, though.

-Again to take the example of the ‘simple present’, further inspection reveals that we do not use it to refer to present time, but to activities that are repeated and habitual, in other words: when (linear) time actually is no issue.
-Or to express timeless facts, things we believe to be internally true.
-(Which is why statements meant to mislead – commonly referred to as lying – are in the first form.)
+Furthermore, we use it to express timeless facts, things we believe to be generally true.
+(Which is why statements meant to mislead – commonly referred to as lying – are commonly expressed using the ‘simple present’.)

 Note: Michael Lewis proposed to rename the ‘simple present’ and ‘simple past’.
 For the ‘simple present’ he suggests ‘basic form’ in order to distinguish it from infinitive and ‘imperative’ use.
 In my slides I have decided to use the contrastual terms First and Second form of the verb.
 (For Michael Lewis’ detailed discussion of the First and Second forms see chapters 8 and 9 in The English Verb, 1986, LTP).
 I found many of Michael Lewis’ thoughts and explanations insightful and convincing and I have integrated many into my own concepts of describing the English verb.
 They are at the basis of much of what follows.